FundingCircle/jackdaw/doc/client.md

 see what other keys are available, see data/consumer.clj<sup>[6](#consumerdata)</sup>

 The [KafkaConsumer javadocs](https://kafka.apache.org/20/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html)
-provides more detailed information about how the consumer works behind the scenes.
+provide more detailed information about how the consumer works behind the scenes.

 ```
 (ns consumer-example